 How does Indela contribute to the digital rights ecosystem?

-When does the first open call starts?
+When does the second open call starts?

 ABOUT THE PROCESS

 Latin American organizations working to advance digital rights protections in law and policy will be considered for Indela funding.

 How do I know if an application is successful?

 Indela will contact shortlisted applicants by email to discuss next steps in the selection process.
 Unsuccessful applicants will also be notified.